Sumo App

 Stack is Next.js 16 + React 19 with TanStack Query doing the server-state caching and a thin SSE layer pushing webhook updates from the upstream API straight into the query cache (with HMAC signature verification, because that’s table stakes).

-- lines of typescript 14 177
+- lines of typescript 34 065

-There’s no LLM call at runtime — every visual asset is pre-generated at build time by a small Python pipeline in /scripts.
+Nothing here calls a model while you wait.
+Every visual asset is pre-generated at build time by a small Python pipeline in /scripts.
 Two pipelines, both producing sumi-e ink-brush illustrations because that’s the only style that wouldn’t look ridiculous next to centuries-old sumo terminology.

 Kimarite illustrations (86 techniques):